 WHY SAVE WATER AND HOW TO AVOID WASTING IT?

 Although our system has an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water:

 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
 The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary in order to address these improvements.
-We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children*s future.
-Please call the Village Superintendent if you have any questions, at
+We ask that all our customers help us protect our water sources, which are the heart of our community.
+Please call our office at (607) 263- 5556 if you have questions.